qzagarese/dockerunit/examples/README.md

 ```
 The snippet above mounts the `application.properties` file from the `src/test/resources` directory inside your project.

-This way you can easily mount, inside your Docker container, different config files for different tests.
+This way you can easily mount different config files for different tests inside your Docker container.

 ### Passing an environment variable
 ```java